 Psychology: Seeing Through The Bullshit.

-*some paragraphs in this article are inspired from Crash Course & School of Life on Youtube.
+*some paragraphs in this article are inspired by Crash Course & School of Life on Youtube.

 Part two of the psychology series, I wasn’t really expecting all this amazing feedback on the previous part of this series as the topic might seem a bit far from what I usually talk about here, glad you guys liked it.